Scarlet Finale! (Demo)

 “No, No, you don’t understand.
 I can’t leave, I have to-”

 “You have to what?
 Stay here so you can get in my way again?”

 Deep down, this made Caroline upset.
 It’s not like she had saved May’s life in order to receive gratitude, but receiving this kind of treatment after what she did still hurt.

 “Maybe the town really is done for,” Eri said in a low tone.

 She knew her sister didn’t have the best attitude, but she knew that what she said was still the truth.

 A familiar voice broke the tense atmosphere.

-Everyone turned around and their eyes met with a red-eyed boy who had finally made it through the hell full of traps in this building.
+Everyone turned around, only for their eyes to meet with a red-eyed boy who had finally made it through a living hell.

 Faith stood at the entrance of the room.
 He could barely stand up properly and his clothes were dirty and torn apart.
 Next to him, there was a short boy with brown hair in similar condition.
-Both seemed to have trouble breathing, but they also felt the relief of finally being in a safe zone.
+Both seemed to have trouble breathing, but both looked relieved to be somewhere safe at last.